-Buddhism is a bit of both, but first and foremost a decent way of living.
+Buddhism can be both, but first and foremost an all right way of living.
 Buddhism contains teachings and yoga methods for decent and fit development.
 It counsels as to how to behave well in regular scenarios of living, how to be a good friend, spouse, parent, and so on.
 It goes for sound development of one's standing and mind.
 It is not heartless, and may compete well with other faiths, for it offers help with the all-round basics for self-helpers and others.

 In many circumstances of daily living there is a place for a Buddhist view or two.
 They may serve.
 But even Buddhist views differ from one another, for there are very many schools of thinking in Buddhism.
 What matters the most is to get a hold of practical affairs in a deep enough way to profit or get afloat.

 There is value in development of mind and body and related to one's surroundings.
 There are many facets to take hold of, as part of your main self-help or lay Buddhist practice.
 And very good teachings tend toward being general teachings, which suggests they can be fit for many.

 There are many forms of contemplation (meditation) to enjoy.
 See what methods give best results for beginner and over time.
 There is much research to look into.
 Others have compared some methods.
 The knowledge it has brought, can be good help.
 Based on the current research, I suggest you take up TM, Transcendental Meditation.
 Thousands of Buddhists monks have done so, and many prisoners.
 See for yourself: [◦A comparison] [◦More on TM]